 - Bank Account

-Regardless of whether you hold your payments in your PPH account in GBP, EUR or USD, you send these payments to your Wise multi-currency account for free - so you can enjoy more of what you earn.
+Regardless of whether you hold your payments in your PPH account in GBP, EUR or USD, you send these payments to your Wise multi-currency account - so you can enjoy more of what you earn.
 This is because you can a local IBAN for EUR, and local account details for USD and GBP in minutes.⁹

 Fees vary depending on how much you earn on the platform.
 These fees are:

 - Over £5000, $7000,€6000: 3.5% (excluding VAT)